Military Claims banner

 Key points to know about War Pension Scheme claims:

-• All personnel whether serving or civilian can make a civil claim under the War Pension Scheme
+- All former service personnel can make a civil claim under the War Pension Scheme

 Common questions about military injury claims